 One of the critical issues facing manufacturers, suppliers, carriers and ultimately customers across the supply chain is ensuring that transported goods arrive at their target destination, safe and fit for their purpose.
 Whilst in transit, there are many factors that can adversely affect cargo, such as exposure to light, temperature increases and decreases, movement, and humidity to name a few.

 Ensuring the correct conditions are continually met while many different handlers and carriers are involved across the global supply chain can be challenging.
 What happens when something goes wrong?
 Insurers may be required to pay the bill for lost or damaged goods, there could be legal implications, remanufacturing costs and potentially even a compensation pay-out needed.
 Blockchain can be used as unmitigated proof of every transaction in the case of a shipment mishap.

 We started to think about how to combine IBM Watson IoT and IBM Blockchain to create a mobile-first tracking solution with an immutable ledger of events to support end-to-end auditing across the supply chain.
-We wanted to create a way to protect each link in the chain to help pinpoint when damage occurred, proactively manage cargo for issues and offer peace of mind to insurers, potentially even reducing premiums and pay outs.
+We wanted to create a way to protect each link in the chain to help pinpoint when the damage occurred, proactively manage cargo for issues and offer peace of mind to insurers, potentially even reducing premiums and payouts.

 Combining IoT with Blockchain technology has become an incredibly powerful combination to allow industries to monitor, track and secure data.

 How We Built Our IoT Application for Fail-Proof Asset Management